emanuelhuber/RGPR/README.md

-# RGPR
+# RGPR: a free and open-source software package to process and visualise *ground-penetrating radar* (GPR) data

-R package to visualize, analyze, process and interpret *ground-penetrating radar* (GPR) data.
+RGPR is a free and open-source software package to read, export, analyse, process and visualise *ground-penetrating radar* (GPR) data.
+RGPR is written in [R](https://cran.r-project.org/), a high-level  programming language for statistical computing and graphics that is freely available under the GNU General Public License and runs on Linux, Windows and MacOS.

 ## Note